Housing affordability hits historic low

 “The descriptions of the available properties are misleading and confusing.
 You have to actually go see the thing to tell if it is what they say it is,” Ralph said in an interview.

-Affordable homes accounted for slightly less than 9 percent of listings in Boston last year, according to the Redfin report.
+Affordable homes accounted for slightly less than 9% of listings in Boston last year, according to the Redfin report.

 The growing racial homeownership gap

-Redfin’s analysis also found that for the typical white household, around 28 percent of homes were considered affordable.
-But for the typical Black household, availability plummeted to just nine percent.
+Redfin’s analysis also found that for the typical white household, around 28% of homes were considered affordable.
+But for the typical Black household, availability plummeted to just 9%.

 “Housing has become incredibly unaffordable for a lot of Americans, but Black families have been hit especially hard because they’re often less wealthy to begin with,” Redfin chief economist Daryl Fairweather said.